Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Introduction

+Although above-mentioned methods have achieved remarkable performance, there are two key problems not addressed well.
+The first one is to achieve effective complementation between modalities and prevent the interference from noises.
+The second one is to suppress saliency bias, which means we should focus on common conspicuous regions and avoid obtaining the results dominated by one modality.
-To handle the second problem, we design a multi-interaction block (MIB) to model the interactions of dual modalities, multi-level features and global contexts.
-On the one hand, we adopt modality interaction between two branches and therefore they can learn from each other to complement themselves.
-On the other hand, we also interact global contexts and multi-level features in Siamese decoder.
-The former is helpful for locating the salient regions and holding back the background noises, while the latter aims at supplying the spatial details for recovering the high-resolution results.
-Particularly, we embed three MIBs on each stream of Siamese decoder to decode features in a progressive way.
-Each MIB receives three inputs including the output of previous MIB, the encoded multi-level features of modalities and the information of global contexts.

-Such design has the following major properties.
+So, with overall consideration of above problems, we design a dual-decoder to decode two modalities severally and enable decoded features interaction to adjust the saliency, thus achieving common saliency of two modalities.
+Specifically, we design a multi-interaction block (MIB) to model the interactions among dual modalities, multi-level features and global contexts.
+On the one hand, we take modality interaction between two branches to learn from each other for mutual complementation.
+On the other hand, there are also interactions between global contexts and multi-level features in dual-decoder.
+We embed three MIBs into each stream of dual-decoder to decode features in a progressive way.
+The above design has the following major properties.
 1) It propagates the useful complementary features of dual modalities to each other, and the good performance can be achieved even though one modality is invalid or with many noises.
 2) It captures the hierarchical encoded features to restore more spatial details.
-The up-sampled decoded features can be complemented by the details and thus achieve clearer structure of salient objects.
-3) It accepts global context to help highlighting complete salient regions.
+The up-sampled decoded features can be complemented by these spatial details, thus we can achieve clearer structure of salient objects.
+3) It receives global context, which can help highlighting complete salient regions.
 The global context contains strong semantic relevance of pixels within and between modalities, and is thus helpful for locating salient objects and hold back background noises.

+For suppressing the modality bias, we force the two decoder branches of dual-decoder to capture more consistent features from different encoded features.
+We set two prediction heads on top of dual-decoder to compute saliency maps of two modalities, and employ label supervision to drive feature learning in each modality.
+With the supervision driven, two decoder streams trend to discover common salient regions from two modalities.
+It should be noticed that the two decoder streams have their independent parameters since they receive the encoded features from different modalities.
+The output features from dual-decoder are fused to predict the final saliency map and the common conspicuous regions can thus be highlighted.